Isn’t it weird growing up in your home and thinking the way you/your family does things is the same as everyone else? Then one day realising it isn’t.

 This tradition may be for the children, but it definitely brings out the inner child in the adults too.
 My husband and I take it in turns over the 24 days of Elf’s visit and we take it VERY seriously.
 Some Google time, prop buying and making definitely is involved!

-Christmas pajamas is a thing, so why not Christmas bedding?!
+Christmas pyjamas are a thing, so why not Christmas bedding?!

 I love brushed cotton bedding in Winter.
 It’s so warm and cosy and I just love jumping into bed even more when it’s on.
 We already have a white/grey tartan checked set from Matalan and picked up a red/green version just for December.
 I also purchased a cute children’s Christmas set too.
 Well, I couldn’t not!

-We actually tie it in with Elf and him leaving.
+We also tie the boxes in with Elf and him leaving.
 So his last day with us is the 23rd December and when he goes back to see Santa that night he doesn’t return, apart from to quickly drop of this Christmas Eve box, if the children have been good.

 As far back as I can remember, I’ve always had a stocking at the end of my bed.
 Even into my twenties!
 Yes.
 Really.
 Christmas was my mum’s favourite.
 At the bottom of my stocking there would always be an orange.
 My stocking would also contain chocolate coins, some socks and generally smaller presents more fun presents.